 Region: Hunter Valley

-Cellaring: Medium to long term.
+Cellaring: Medium term.

 Suggested food match: Lamb and Veal meat dishes.